Bzoummar

-Bzoummar (بزمار; also spelled Bzommar or Bzemmar) is a village in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.
+Bzoummar (بزمار; Զմմառ Zmmar; also spelled Bzommar or Bzemmar) is a village in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.
 It is 36 km northeast of Beirut, and has an elevation ranging between 920 and 950 m above sea level.
 Bzoummar's inhabitants are predominantly Maronite and Armenian Catholics.
 Bzoummar is home to a monastery of the Armenian Catholic Church that was built in 1749, where the image of Our Lady of Bzommar is venerated.